inforion/youtrack-telegram-bot/README.md

 ## Description

 youtrack-telegram-bot is a [Telegram](https://telegram.org/) Bot for JetBrains YouTrack server (tested with Youtrack 2019.1).
 Written in Kotlin, JVM for back-end.
-Youtrack-bot connects to a specified YouTrack server, queries specified project activity issues, parses and posts them to a specified telegram chat.
+Youtrack-telegram-bot connects to a specified YouTrack server, queries specified project activity issues, parses and posts them to a specified telegram chat.

 Features:
 - configurable projects and chats